louisemld/theonion-tweet-generation/README.md

 Our approach will use a Bidirectional Long-Short Term Memory model in order to generate the headlines.

+We mostly used the Kaggle submission by Talevy23 about Trump tweets for our code : https://www.kaggle.com/talevy23/trump-tweet-generator-lstm-for-text-generation/notebook

 ## The Onion Tweets

 @TheOnion tweets are usually short headlines, with a humoristic spin.